-We believe music is to be shared and, as such, provide as many different types of performing opportunities, in as wide a range of genres, as pupils would like to be involved in.
-This environment allows pupils to enjoy expressing themselves with confidence and enables our excellent teachers to inspire them with their passions and expertise.
+Music at Bradfield aims to play an invaluable role in the development of each and every pupil, enriching the lives of all who come to the College.
+We encourage and enthuse those of all abilities, with enjoyment and excellence at the heart of our provision.
+Participation in Music goes far beyond 'just' playing an instrument or singing.
+It enables pupils to learn skills for life and develop their sense of self, preparing them for any future employment.
+Each lesson, exam and performance that Bradfield's musicians take part in allows them to demonstrate commitment, analytical skill, creativity, discipline, confidence, team-work, and so much more.
+Music also possesses qualities that should place it at the forefront of all pupil's wellbeing, both personal and social, aiding their quest to better understand themselves and the world around them.
 Pupils are encouraged to be proactive in starting their own projects and bands; our staff are always available to give the advice and support they might need in doing so.
-Please direct any enquiries about music and the ensembles outlined below to Matthew Lowe (Director of Music).
-Choral and Chapel Music \College Chapel Choir College Chapel Choir is one of Bradfield's flagship groups.
+Please direct any enquiries about Music and the ensembles outlined below to Matthew Lowe (Director of Music).
+The following list is not exhaustive and tries to represent the main opportunities provided. flagship group, performing at all major Bradfield Concerts Choral and Chapel Music College Chapel Choir

+College Chapel Choir is one of Bradfield's flagship groups.
 This is, perhaps, apt given the conception of the College in 1850 by Reverend Thomas Stevens, was to be a choir school.
-The Choir consists of approximately 30 auditioned members, chosen from all ages.
+The Choir consists of approximately 40 auditioned members, chosen from all ages.
 It sings at a weekly Friday night service, all major festivals, (Remembrance Day, Confirmation, etc.) and enjoys a busy Christmas season with carol services in the College, local community and London.
 The Choir also regularly undertake external engagements, having sung in Winchester, Gloucester, Southwark and Chichester Cathedrals.
-Most recently, they opened the Reading Crown Court at their annual service in the Reading Minster and were part of an exciting project with Royal Holloway, University of London.
+The Chapel Choir will be touring China in the autumn of 2020.